ahmdkhalil/Skincare_Recommender_Systems/README.md

 ## Objective

-1. Build a recommender system for a cold start problem that inputs individual data and outputs recommended products based on the inputs given
+1. Build a recommender system for a cold start problem that inputs individual data and outputs recommended products based on the inputs given.

 Inputs:

       1. Recommender Model 1: User Features: Skin type, Skin tone, Eye colour, Hair colour.
-      2. Recommender Model 2: Product Features: Ingredients List
+      2. Recommender Model 2: Product Features: Ingredients List.

 What are the different types of Recommender Systems: